arghadipmanna101/Flipkart_Clone/README.md

 8. Once you're satisfied with your pull request, click the "Create pull request" button to submit it.

-**Note:** In order to create a pull request, you must have a fork of the original repository in your GitHub account and you must have made the changes in that forked repository.
+**Note:** To create a pull request, you must have a fork of the original repository in your GitHub account and you must have made the changes in that forked repository.